 So right here, we see that Jesus himself accepted a luxury, even though he was going to be resurrected.
 We are also told by Solomon that we are to “Enjoy the fruits of our labor.”
 There is nothing wrong with having a few luxury things.
 But “few” is the key word.

 Many people are in debt right now because they always have to have the newest cars, the newest computers, newest cell phones, newest clothes, newest whatever.
 This is called “keeping up with the Joneses.”
-They are trying to maintain a high society appeal.
+They are trying to maintain a classy image.
 This isn’t really justified.
 We should be careful with resources.
 This attitude is really self-centerd, and greedy.
 They spend all of their money, and even charge up credit cards to bathe themselves in luxury.

 We must not neglect paying taxes, and giving back to God.
 I think the most ridiculous thing is for someone who owns a big yacht, or their own private Jet, or whatever.
 It is just silly.
 They could have used those hundreds of millions to help the poor, and instead just rented a plane or boat.
 Instead, I feel that greed has come into play with them.